Kristens Success Story

 I always felt like I never fit in.
 So when I had the chance to get high with the older kids I jumped on it.
-My first time smoking I was 14 years old.
-I started off the way I think most kids do, by drinking and smoking.
-It wasn’t very long until I started experimenting with harder drugs.
-By 16 every weekend was dedicated to getting high no matter what.
-Constantly mixing drugs to chase that high.
+The first time I smoked I was 14 years old.
+I started off the way I think most kids do, by drinking and smoking, but It wasn’t very long until I started experimenting with harder drugs.
+By 16, every weekend was dedicated to getting high no matter what.
+I was Constantly mixing drugs to chase that high.
 It wasn’t until I was 20 that I found my drug of choice.
 I started doing OxyContin and it was the high I had been looking for my whole life.
 Over the next few years I spiraled out of control with prescription pain medications.
 By 24 I was totally dependent on any opiate I could get my hands on, and soon after I was hooked on heroin.
 My life was in a constant downward spiral.
 I didn’t care about myself, my life, my family or friends.
-I stole and lied to my family to be able to afford my addiction.
-My parents had tried in several ways to get me clean.
-From “Suboxone Doctors” to NA meetings, and 3 different 12-step 28 day rehabs.
+I stole from and lied to my family to be able to afford my addiction.
+My parents had tried in several ways to get me clean—from “Suboxone Doctors” to NA meetings, and 3 different 12-step 28-day rehabs.
 Nothing seemed to work.
-I would get clean for a short amount of time, then something would happen and I would go back to refusing to have any feels.
+I would get clean for a short amount of time, then something would happen and I would slide back again.

 In July 2011 my parents told me I was headed to Louisiana for 3 months for a new program.
 I didn’t argue I was desperate for help.
 Upon my arrival I was very nervous and from the minute I got there I felt a calmness.
 The first few weeks were rough for me, it wasn’t until after I was half way through sauna detox that I started feeling like me again.
 I was sleeping without any medicine and my energy came back, like I was 13 again.
 Every step of the program was a challenge and every step was also one of the most rewarding things.
-I learned more about myself then I ever knew was possible.I think the most important thing I gained from the program was my understanding of how capable I really.
-What I have to offer myself, my family, my friends and even my community.
+I learned more about myself then I ever knew was possible.I think the most important thing I gained from the program was my understanding of how capable I really am and what I have to offer myself, my family, my friends—even my community.